mongodb/mongo/docs/build_system_reference.md

 #### Frequently used flags and variables
 ### MongoDB build configuration
 #### Frequently used flags and variables

+##### `MONGO_GIT_HASH`

+The `MONGO_GIT_HASH` SCons variable controls the value of the git hash which will be interpolated into the build to identify the commit currently being built.
+If not overridden, this defaults to the git hash of the current commit.

+##### `MONGO_VERSION`

+The `MONGO_VERSION` SCons variable controls the value which will be interpolated into the build to identify the version of the software currently being built.
+If not overridden, this defaults to the result of `git describe`, which will use the local tags to derive a version.

 ### Targets and Aliases

 ## Build artifacts and installation